 Molly Grammel is a partner in Goodwin’s Intellectual Property Litigation practice and is a member of the firm’s Life Sciences Disputes group.
-She has extensive federal trial experience in cutting-edge technology IP litigation that spans a diverse set of industries, including biologic and biosimilar drugs and artificial intelligence and machine learning.
-Molly is a go-to partner for managing complex, high stakes matters, including numerous representations involving products with greater than $1 billion annual US sales.
+She has extensive federal trial experience in cutting-edge technology IP and competition litigation that spans a diverse set of industries, including biologic drugs, medical devices, software products, and regulated consumer products.
+Molly is a go-to partner for managing complex, high stakes matters, often handling cases involving products with greater than $1 billion annual US sales.
 Molly specializes in providing clients with business-focused counseling regarding litigation strategy and developing and executing substantive legal theories through stand-up roles in court.
-She is a practiced trial advocate who has had significant responsibility for presenting evidence and argument in trials before juries and judges in federal district courts across the country.
+She is a practiced trial advocate who routinely examines lead witnesses at trial and has significant responsibility for presenting evidence and argument in court before juries and judges across the country.

-Molly also has extensive experience representing clients in appeals to Federal Circuit Courts, and representing patent owners and petitioners in post-grant challenges before the Patent Trial and Appeal Board of the United States Patent and Trademark Office.
+Molly also has significant experience representing clients in appeals to Federal Circuit Courts and representing patent owners and petitioners in post-grant challenges before the Patent Trial and Appeal Board of the United States Patent and Trademark Office.

 Experience